 Matcha is jam-packed with health-promoting compounds, including chlorophyll and catechins, a class of plant compounds with potent antioxidant properties.
-Catechins, specifically epigallocatechin gallate (EGCG), inhibits cellular oxidation, prevents free radical damage to cells, and is considered the most effective cancer-fighting polyphenol in green tea (1, 2).
+Catechins, specifically epigallocatechin gallate (EGCG), inhibit cellular oxidation, prevent free radical damage to cells, and are considered the most effective cancer-fighting polyphenol in green tea (1, 2).

 Unlike loose-leaf tea, matcha contains the nutrients from the entire tea leaf, resulting in greater antioxidants than regular green tea.
 In fact, one study showed the concentration of EGCG available from drinking matcha to be 137 times greater than China Green Tips green tea and at least three times higher than the largest literature value for other green teas (3).

 Frequently referred to as mood and brain food, matcha is also rich in L-Theanine, an amino acid that improves mood, focus, and concentration (4).
 Matcha has also been shown to improve attention, reaction time, and memory (5, 6).

 My personal fascination with matcha is how it makes me feel.
 There’s a level of calm, focused energy from drinking matcha that I don’t get from coffee.
 I also don’t get heartburn as I used to when I drank two cups of coffee every day.
 These are major benefits in my book!